 David Williams, singer, songwriter, musician, producer, and session guitarist for Michael Jackson, The Jacksons, The Pointer sisters, Aretha Franklin, the Four Tops, Boz Scaggs, the Temptations, Rod Stewart, Bryan Ferry, Paul McCartney, Chaka Khan, Diana Ross, Herbie Hancock, and many others, was born in Newport News, VA in 1950.

-Livingston Taylor, folk musician and brother of James Taylor, was born in Boston, MA in 1950.
+Livingston Taylor, singer-songwriter and brother of James Taylor, was born in Boston, MA in 1950.

 Peter Koppes, guitarist and founding member of The Church, was born in Canberra, Australia in 1955.

-Björk, eclectic singer and songwriter, was born in Reykjavík, Iceland in 1965.
+Björk, eclectic singer, songwriter, lead vocalist for the Sugarcubes, and a solo artist, was born Björk Guðmundsdóttir in Reykjavík, Iceland in 1965.